LeanKhan/leankhan.github.io/src/pages/posts/how-to-waste-a-semester.md

 title: How to waste a semester
 publishDate: 13 October 2020
 name: Emmanuel Segun-Lean
-description: Part of the Posts I did for StallionReview AUN student online magazine hosted on Bubbl :)
+description: One of the Posts I did for StallionReview, the unofficial AUN student online magazine hosted on Bubbl, in 2020.
 ---

 ![cover image](/assets/images/how-to-waste-a-semester-banner.jpg "How To Waste a Semester")

 _I wrote this because I was feeling preachy and it's something I have done before lol.
-Enjoy!_
+Same a!_

 Are you planning to waste this upcoming semester?
 Do you tire from regimental school life?
 Are you just stupid?
 THIS IS FOR YOU!
 I must admit am (\*I'm yes but I want you to cringe) not an expert on this topic but I have wasted many things before so I should know a thing or two.